 - technical experience and capability to supervise, manage and undertake the proposed operation;

-- their risk-assessment and hierarchy of decision-making, and plans for public engagement.
+- the proposed operator’s risk-assessment, hierarchy of decision-making, and plans for public engagement

 The amount of information required will depend on the circumstances, including the complexity and scope of the planned activity.
 A new entrant or small company with little onshore experience should expect to provide more information than an established onshore operator.